Meteor-Community-Packages/meteor-autocomplete/README.md

 ### Credits/Notes

 - If you are not using Meteor, you may want to check out [jquery sew](https://github.com/tactivos/jquery-sew), from which this was heavily modified.
-- If you need tag autocompletion only (and no symbols), try either the [x-editable smart package](https://github.com/nate-strauser/meteor-x-editable-bootstrap) with Select2 or [jquery-tokenInput](http://loopj.com/jquery-tokeninput/).
+- If you need tag autocompletion only (from one collection, and no text), try either the [x-editable smart package](https://github.com/nate-strauser/meteor-x-editable-bootstrap) with Select2 or [jquery-tokenInput](http://loopj.com/jquery-tokeninput/).
+Those support rendering DOM elements in the input field.